pimcore/pimcore/doc/Development_Documentation/03_Documents/README.md

 | 3    |            |        | X        | Renders the template with the default controller/action, this is practical if there is only templating stuff. |

 Optionally you can specify a module to each of the above combinations, this is useful if you want to use controllers/actions or templates out of plugins which are simply another Symfony bundle.
-The default module (when empty) is AppBundle.
+The default module (when empty) is App Bundle.

 Pimcore is shipped with a default controller containing a default action, which is called when only a template is given to the document.